The Lab

 Zeiss Xradia 620 Versa

 Our Zeiss Xradia 620 Versa scanner came online in January 2020 (NSF EAR-1919700).
 It replaced our Xradia MicroXCT 400, acquired in 2008, which was UTCT’s first cone-beam scanner.
 The 620 Versa provides substantial improvements in resolution, data quality, and range of imaging capabilities over the old instrument.
-Feature detectability now ranges down to 0.5 µm (was 1.5 µm) and voxel size down to ~0.04 µm.
+Feature detectability now ranges down to 0.5 µm (was 1.5 µm).
 The 620 Versa’s X-ray source ranges from 30 to 160 kV (was 40-150 kV) and up to 25W (was 10W), the latter providing for greater signal through samples at higher energies over shorter periods of time with no reduction in resolution.
 Its flat-panel detector provides substantial overlap with the NSI system in terms of resolution, but affords lower-energy scanning for greater differentiation between materials that attenuate X-rays similarly, as well as automated dual-energy scanning.
 Incorporating optical as well as geometric magnification, the 620 Versa can acquire small subvolumes within larger samples at true resolution.
 Between the flat-panel and 0.4X, 4X, 20X and 40X detector objectives, the Versa can image objects ranging from ~14 cm across to <1 mm.

 Expanding beyond standard X-ray CT capabilities, UTCT’s 620 Versa is equipped for X-ray diffraction computed tomography (DCT), which determines the 3D distribution of crystallographic orientations in a solid by detecting and interpreting diffraction spots and tracing them back to their point of origin.
 It is the first non-synchrotron instrument to offer this capability, which has tremendous potential especially in the geological and materials sciences for sufficiently small samples (< 2 mm).
 The 620 Versa also is equipped with a modular base that will accept a range of experimental cells for scanning samples under controlled environmental conditions such as temperature and pressure, allowing samples to be imaged at simulated subsurface conditions.